Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Introduction

 \end{enumerate}

 The rest of this paper is organized as follows.
-Section \ref{sec_liter} reviews the literature on the bulk-service queue problem, random service disruptions, and queuing models for PTSs.
-Section \ref{sec_model} presents the model settings for a single-route system with random service suspensions.
-Section \ref{sec_analysis} shows the analysis and derivations of the major results.
-Section \ref{sec_num_ex} provides numerical examples to illustrate the theoretical results and validates the proposed approach using simulation.
+Section \ref{sec_liter} reviews the literature on the bulk service queue problem, random service disruptions, and queueing models for PTSs.
+Section \ref{sec_model} presents the model settings for a single route system with random service suspensions.
+Section \ref{sec_analysis} presents the major analytical results and their derivations.
+Section \ref{sec_num_ex} provides numerical examples to illustrate the theoretical results and assesses the proposed approach using simulation.
 Section \ref{sec_conclusion} concludes the paper and discusses future research directions.